5 Birding Apps to Give Your Skills a Boost

 The next time you’re out in the field and a bird call has you scratching your head, boot up Song Sleuth.
 This cool app listens to the bird songs around you and suggests possible matches.
 Once you’ve identified the bird you heard, the built-in Sibley guide provides detailed info on the species.

-Where to Get It: $9.99 on iPhone with Android coming soon, songsleuth.com
+Where to Get It: Free on Android and iPhone, songsleuth.com

 4. Merlin Bird ID